 Not-So-Harmless Villain: In the main series, Eggman is an inept and comical villain.
 In this game, he starts things off by destroying a city and killing everyone in it.

-Platform Hell: The latter half of the game and the Special Stages.
+Platform Hell: The latter half of the game.
 Unusual controls (for newbies, perhaps) and the lack of shadows cast beneath your characters twists the knife.
 Also the CTF stage Nimbus Ruins, which is nothing more than a few floating platforms above a giant death pit.

 Most of the levels in the SRB1 remake have tricky platforming.
 It starts in Ice Palace Zone and gets sadistic once you get to Sky Lab Zone, which fortunately is a Knuckles-only level.